Centre for Law and Democracy Logo

 Free Online Course on Access to Information Laws and Policies

 In August 2022, UNESCO and the Centre for Law and Democracy launched the Massive Open Online Course (MOOC): Access to Information Laws and Policies and their Implementation, looking at how to access information held by public authorities.
 This self-paced course takes approximately six hours to complete and covers international standards on access to information, the development and benefits of access to information, principles of access to information legislation, proactive disclosure, reactive disclosure, exceptions, oversight and implementation of access to information laws.
-To access the course, please consult its dedicated website.
+To access the course, available in English, French, Russian and Spanish, please consult its dedicated website.

 Guide on Using International Freedom of Expression Norms in Domestic Courts